Phreak87/OilMeter/README.md

 #Todo

-- Integration of HC-SR04 Distance Sensor for Level Measurement.
 - Multicolor LED for sensor status and system messages
-- better feedback if setting was saved.
 - auto adaptation of the correct factor value on fill-up (needs to be between 2 times full)
 - animated svg-picture of the tank volume in percent
-- Show system up time in webinterface.
 - compress webpages and js with compressors and gzip before uploading.
 - webpages based on local bootstrap.
-- MQTT-Homeassistant optimizations and more values.